Family and friends concerned Noah Green was unraveling before Capitol attack

 “ ‘I’m sorry but I’m just going to go and live and be homeless,’ ” Brendan Green said the text read.
 “Thank you for everything that you’ve done.
 I looked up to you when I was a kid.
 You inspired me a lot.”

-Less than 24 hours later, Capitol Police said Noah Green crashed his vehicle into two officers at a barricade outside the Capitol before getting out of the car and charging them with a knife.
+Less than 24 hours later, Capitol Police said a man crashed his vehicle into two officers at a barricade outside the Capitol before getting out of the car and charging them with a knife.
 At least one officer opened fire, fatally wounding him.
+Several people familiar with the investigation identified the suspect as Noah Green.

 Noah Green, who was in his early 20s, was remembered as a stalwart defensive back on the Christopher Newport University football team before he slid into deep religiousness and paranoia that left family and friends concerned about his mental state in recent years.